Parents’ Guide to Supporting the College Admissions Process

 College counselors also help students develop a comprehensive application strategy.
 Your student’s college counselor will work with them to create a plan for early action and early decision applications (including EDI and EDII application strategy), and will help your family evaluate admission offers in the spring.

-Testimonial from a parent:
+Testimonial from a parents:

 “Our son was admitted to Purdue University last Friday.
 I can’t stress enough that it was a big success from your work on all the essays he wrote, including the additional essay that he wrote to Purdue after he was deferred.
 Big thank you for your support and encouragement of our son!
 Will always refer my friends to you!”

-Learn more about our Admissions Counseling Services.
+Learn more about our College Admissions Counseling Services.

 Practical Next Steps for Parents